don/BluetoothSerial/README.md

 ### Description

-Function `isConnected` passes true to the success callback when connected to another device.
+Function `isConnected` calls the success callback when connected to a peer and the failure callback when *not* connected.

 ### Parameters